HumanAgainstMachine/TestRepo/README.md

 # LocalModules

+While developing your PowerShell module, you will often need to install it on your system to test it.
+This involves copying the module files (e.g., the .psm1 file, the module manifest, and any other associated files) to a directory on your Windows computer.

+The directory must be one listed in the PSModulePath environment variable.

+To speed up the installation process, you can use LocalModules, which handles removing the previously installed module and copying the new one.

+LocalModules installs the module in your user-specific Modules directory, located at:

+`$HOME\Documents\WindowsPowerShell\Modules\<Module Folder>\<Module Files>`

-LocalModules allows you to `install` and `uninstall` PowerShell (PS) modules that are not yet published to a repository, facilitating a quicker development and testing cycle.
+LocalModules allows you to `install`, `uninstall` and `list` modules that are not yet published to a repository, facilitating a quicker development and testing cycle.

 Additionally, it enables you to set up a local repository for testing PS module publishing.